How to Visit Covao dos Conchos Portugal

 All along this track are intriguing slabs of rock, huge balancing boulders and little streams and waterfalls.
 If you like to get off the beaten path, allow a full day for this hike, you won’t be able to resist stepping off the trail to explore!

 Make your way over these to the final hurdle – a narrow dam wall without a path.
-There is vegetation and a 2m drop on your right, with a 1m drop into water on your left, so not a catastrophe if you fell off!
+There is vegetation and a 2m drop on your right, with a 1m drop into water on your left, so not a catastrophe if you fall off (although I did inch across very slowly!).

 Once safely over, follow the small path through the undergrowth to another rocky slab which is a great vantage point for taking pictures or launching a drone.
 A bit further on from this is the best place to see the spillway, right at the edge of the lake.

 There are dozens of tracks and trails around the lake and in the surrounding areas – there are at least three trig points visible on the hike.
-You could easily spend a week with a small tent hiking in the area and the geological nature of the mountain range makes the landscape in this part of Portugal particularly fascinating.
+You could easily spend a week with a small tent hiking in the area, with the geological nature of the mountain range making the landscape in this part of Portugal particularly fascinating.